Compare Holden financing options

 What you need to know about finances before you buy a Holden

-When Holden was founded in 1856, Australia’s love affair with the brand quickly followed.
+When Holden began producing cars in 1908, Australia's love affair with the brand quickly followed.
 Holden is seen as a strong and reliable car, which might have something to do with its logo being a roaring lion.

 If you’re looking to feel as strong and powerful as your new Holden, it’s important to know whether you can afford one.
 There is a variety of Holden finance options available which we will take a look at now.

 What types of finance are available for your Holden?

 There are various types of finance that are available to help get your Holden on the road.

 - Fixed rate loans.
 These give you the certainty of fixed repayments and involve you borrowing money from a lender to buy the car and then paying it back over a period of time.
 Depending on which loan you opt for, the choice of term will vary from one to seven years.

 - Unsecured loans.
 This loan has higher interest rates compared to that of a fixed rate loan but comes with greater flexibility in terms of the type of car you can buy.
 You can also apply for more money to consolidate debt or make additional purchases for your car as the loan amount is not tied to the cost of the car.